-One of our guides will accompany you and provide advice on routes and the best lunch spot for the day.
+In season, one of our guides will accompany you and provide advice on routes and the best lunch spot for the day.
 We can also provide cooler boxes and catering equipment if you don’t have your own.
 The day trip is usually run on a self catering basis but we can arrange catering for larger groups by prior arrangement.
-Put in and take out transport is arranged on a shuttle basis, using our vehicle and yours.
+Put in and take out transport is arranged on a shuttle basis, using our vehicle and yours where necessary.

 Nearby Attractions: The catholic mission of Pella, with its hand built cathedral is well worth a visit for a glimpse into the lives of the local people.
 Augrabies Falls National Park is about 1.5 hours drive away.
 The Ritchie Falls are the second highest waterfall on the Orange and can be reached on one of our rafting trips or by hiking past the Mission station – ask us for more information.

 Long stay rates POA

 |Camping Adults – including electricity||R150.00p/p|

 |Camping Kids under 12||R 80.00p/p|